CapleaMarian/Php-CodeIgniter4/README.md

 CodeIgniter4 Project:

     Description: This project is built using the CodeIgniter4 framework, a powerful PHP framework with a very small footprint.
     It provides a rich set of features and follows the MVC (Model-View-Controller) pattern, making it a great choice for developing robust and maintainable web applications.

     Features:
         Clean and organized code structure
         Use of MVC architecture
         Implemented with security best practices
-        Example of RESTful API implementation

     Technologies:
         CodeIgniter4
         MySQL